 - Do not boil the milk, it simply needs to be heated until the butter melts.

-- Be sure to test potatoes before seasoning with more salt.
+- Be sure to taste the potatoes before seasoning with more salt.

-- A generous dollop of butter on top perfects this amazing mashed potato recipe!
+- Serve with a generous dollop of butter on top for more creamy flavor to this tasty mashed potato recipe!

 - 5 cups potatoes I like Yukon Gold